What is National No Beard Day?

 Why We Love National No Beard Day

-Those people who love you and love to kiss you?
-Remember — your facial hair gives them beard burn, which is painful and unsightly.
+Remember your facial hair can give beard burn to those who love you and love to kiss you gives them.
 You know how cool you think your beard looks?
 That's how uncool the rash it gives us looks.
-So go clean-shaven and get more kisses.
+Go clean-shaven and get more kisses!

 Your career might get a jumpstart

-Most executives are clean-shaven, and the higher up the ranks you go, the more apparent this becomes.
-So if you're gunning to be your company's next CEO?
+Most executives are clean-shaven, especially the higher up the ranks you go.
+So, if you're gunning to be your company's next CEO?
 Losing the beard can't hurt.
-You have to look the part to get the part, right?
+You have to look the part to get the part.